kyleedwardbradley/precursordenoise/README.md

 The re-analysis blog post is here: https://earthquakeinsights.substack.com/p/earthquake-precursors-not-so-fast

+This code attempts to remove a common mode signal from GPS time series data by calculating an average displacement for all GPS sites located farther than 200km away from the ultimate earthquake epicenter.
+Because these far-field sites should have 0 displacement due to earthquake precursor effects, they provide an estimate of the time-varying common mode signal.
+The resulting average time series is subtracted from all time series in each earthquake dataset before running the published analysis code.

 To use this code,
   1. Download all of the supplementary data files from the article and extract them into a new folder.
-  2. Set up a Python environment as per the instructions in the supplementary info.
+  2. Set up a Python + GMT environment as per the instructions in the supplementary info.
      Note that you need to install the pyeq and pyacs packages following the author instructions.
 A conda environment works well for this process.
 Keep using conda install (with -c conda-forge) and pip install until you have the environment working.
+GMT 6.4 was used in the re-analysis.
   3. Use jupytr notebook to run ./make_stack.ipynb to replicate the figures in the original paper.
   4. Place the common_mode_denoise.sh script in the folder.
   5. Run ./common_mode_denoise.sh to perform the common mode calculation and subtraction